HOW TO CLEAN AND CARE FOR YOUR DIAMOND RINGS AND FINE JEWELLERY

 MYTH: HOUSEHOLD CLEANING MATERIALS

-When it comes to household items to clean jewellery, there are many products that can cause irreparable damage.
+When it comes to household items to clean jewellery, many products can cause irreparable damage.
 Some of these include chlorine bleach, acetone and abrasive materials.
-Harsh chemicals like chlorine have the ability to break down some of the base metals used in alloy gold, which could cause discolouration.
+Harsh chemicals like chlorine can break down some of the base metals used in alloy gold, which could cause discolouration.

 Abrasives, on the other hand, could leave tiny scratches on the surface of a softer metal like gold.
 Therefore, you should never clean jewellery with baking soda or powdered cleaners.